harshpreet1123/spotify-liked-songs-fork/README.md

-# Spotify Liked Songs to Playlist
+# Spotify Playlist Manager

-Copy your Spotify liked songs to a new playlist with a beautiful web interface.
-Select exactly which songs you want with album art, artist info, and duration!
+A powerful Spotify playlist management tool with a beautiful web interface.
+Copy liked songs, fork public playlists, and manage all your playlists in one place!

 ## Quick Start